Lifting the Veil: Digital Camouflage Systems

 What makes a good camouflage?
 While there are entire websites dedicated to this question – this is a quick primer on the subject –

-Disruptive camouflage is generally made up of section of both Micro and Macro patterns.
-As the names would suggest, we are talking about small and large segments, often overlaid over each other and each providing a specifc function.
-How these patterns combine can also affect Isoluminance – how much resulting contrast is in the pattern, which then translates into how the system on a whole looks from a distance (where you can’t see the micro or macro patterns anymore).
+Disruptive camouflage is generally made up of sections of both Micro and Macro patterns.
+As the names would suggest, we are talking about small and large segments, often overlaid over each other and each providing a specific function.
+How these patterns combine can also affect Isoluminance – how much resulting contrast is in the pattern, which then translates into how the system looks from a distance (where you can’t see the micro or macro patterns anymore).

 Micro Patterns

-The micro patterns are what helps you blend into your surrounding environment.
-In digital terms – this is the section that almost looks like white noise – random pixels that blur into the background as close distances.
+The micropatterns are what help you blend into your surrounding environment.
+In digital terms – this is the section that almost looks like white noise – random pixels that blur into the background at close distances.

 5Tneorpjc

-In the animal kingdom – you can’t go past the Leopard for an incredible implementation of the concept.
+In the animal kingdom – you can’t go past the Leopard for an incredible concept implementation.
 For anything up close, macro patterns are what are going to help you merge into the background, making you blend.
 However, you will potentially still have the shape of a human.
-So how do we break that up?
+So, how do we break that up?
 With Macro patterns.

 Macro Patterns